itsk0ntra/engine-owner/README.md

 Fuck the person's discord(changing to white mode, japanese/chinese/kongo/etc. language changer(automatically), and custom status changer)

+token grabber builder you can send to victims

 More soon, be patient.

 # NOT FINISHED